tomhuhges/everything-burrito/README.md

 ### 9. gulp & webpack

 ```
-i learned gulp first, which i thought was useful (and fun! i recommend it!). but then i learned webpack and it is a good replacement for gulp. you should definitely learn webpack.
+i learned gulp first, which i thought was useful (and fun! i recommend it!). but then i learned webpack and it is
+a great replacement for gulp. you should definitely learn webpack.
 ```

 gulp